h4x4d/hearthgen/README.md

 # About

-Hearthgen is a python library using selenium webdriver to access https://hearthcards.net/ and hearthstone cards inside python.
+Hearthgen is a python library using selenium webdriver to access https://hearthcards.net/ and make hearthstone cards inside python.

 # Installing
 You can install hearthgen from Github: